-- Wipe down the skillet; return skillet to the heat and melt 1 tablespoon butter.
+- Wipe down the skillet, return it to the heat, and melt 1 tablespoon of butter.

-- To the melted butter add the garlic and cook for 20 seconds, or until fragrant.
+- To the melted butter, add the garlic and cook for 15 seconds, or until fragrant.

-- Whisk in the chicken broth and lemon juice; bring mixture to a boil and cook until liquid is reduced by half.
+- Whisk in the chicken broth and lemon juice; bring the mixture to a boil and cook until the liquid is reduced by half.